-If you love snacking on nuts and find yourself reaching for trail mixes, chances are you love cashews.
-From plant-based cheese to cashew milk, cashews are a versatile food that are as delicious as they are nutritious.
+If you love snacking on nuts and find yourself reaching for trail mixes, chances are you’re pretty fond of cashews!
+They’re a pretty versatile and nutritious food, used now for everything from plant-based cheese to cashew milk.

-You might be surprised to learn, however, that cashews are not technically classified as nuts—they’re actually seeds that grow from the cashew tree, which is a plant native to Brazil.
-So, what nutrients are found in cashews and what effect can these tasty seeds have on blood sugar levels?
+However, you may be surprised to learn that cashews aren't technically classified as nuts — they're actually seeds that grow from the cashew tree and dangle below false fruits called cashew apples.
+So, what nutrients are found in cashews, and what effect can these tasty seeds have on blood sugar levels?

 Are Cashews Healthy?

-In general, seed and nut consumption has been well documented for the numerous health benefits they offer.
-Cashews are no exception, as they are a good source of protein, healthy fats, and antioxidants such as polyphenols
+In general, seed and nut consumption has been well-documented for their numerous health benefits.
+Cashews are no exception, as they are a good source of protein, healthy fats such as omega 3 FA, and antioxidants like polyphenols and polyphenols.

-Not only are cashews versatile and can be added to many foods in a variety of ways, they also contain a wide variety of vitamins and minerals.
+Not only are cashews versatile enough to add to many foods, but they also contain many vitamins and minerals.
 An ounce (about a handful) of raw cashews contains:

-Keep in mind that unsalted raw cashews may be a better option, as roasted or salted cashews can be higher in sodium and added oils depending on the brand.
+Remember: unsalted raw cashews may be a better option in a balanced diet, as roasted or salted cashews can be higher in sodium and added oils, depending on the brand.

 Other Health Benefits of Cashews

-Cashews are relatively high in fat, but the fat content in cashews is mostly made up of monounsaturated and polyunsaturated fatty acids.
-Research shows that consuming appropriate amounts of these heart-healthy fatty acids may help reduce the risk of cardiovascular disease, and may positively impact blood lipid levels and glucose response.
+The fat content is beneficial: Cashews are relatively high in fat, but the fat content in cashews is mainly made up of monounsaturated and polyunsaturated fatty acids.
+Research shows that consuming appropriate amounts of these heart-healthy fatty acids may help reduce the risk of cardiovascular disease and may positively impact blood lipid levels and glucose response.

-Research shows that the unsaturated fats in cashews can support memory function.
-This may be due to cashews containing phosphatidylserine, a compound which may positively impact antioxidant systems in the body.
-Adding cashews to your diet may also help reduce oxidative stress and inflammation, which can improve insulin sensitivity, reduce insulin resistance, and improve overall metabolic health.
+They may offer a cognitive boost: Research shows that the unsaturated fats in cashews can support memory function.
+This may be due to cashews containing phosphatidylserine, a compound that may positively impact antioxidant systems in the body.
+Adding cashews to your diet may also help reduce oxidative stress and inflammation, improving insulin sensitivity, reducing insulin resistance, and improving overall metabolic health.

-Like other nuts and seeds, cashews can be dense in calories, so you may want to watch your portion sizes.
-If you’re concerned about how to incorporate cashews and some of the other best nuts into your diet, you may consider consulting a dietitian.
+Like other nuts and seeds, cashews can be dense in calories, so you should watch your portion sizes.
+If you're concerned about incorporating cashews into your diet, consider consulting a dietitian.

-• People with gluten intolerance or Celiac disease.
-Cashew flour can be used as a substitute for gluten-based flours.
+- People with gluten intolerance or celiac disease.
+Cashew flour can be used as a substitute for gluten-based flour.

 Who Shouldn't Eat Cashews?

-Cashews may not be suitable for everyone to add into their diet for a few different reasons.
-Keeping your individual health needs in mind is important to consider.
+Cashews may not be suitable for everyone to add to their diet for several reasons.
+Keeping your individual health needs in mind is important.
 People who may want to limit or omit cashews as a part of their diet may include:

 Three Fun Ways to Add Cashews to Your Diet

-Here are some fun, creative ways to get more health-promoting cashews into your diet:
+Here are some fun ways to get more cashews into your diet, suggested by the glucose expert registered dietitians and nutritionists at Nutrisense:

 While not as common as milk alternatives like almond milk or oat milk, cashew milk has a creamy taste that pairs well with coffee and is delicious in smoothies.
 You will want to opt for a cashew milk with minimal ingredients, such as this one by Elmhurst, which is made using only cashews and filtered water.